 Heat training can help protect you from heat stress.
 But certain precautions are needed to do it safely.

 It is important to not exceed your identified heat training zone.
-Reaching a higher core body temp (zone 5, the heat stress zone) is not beneficial.
-It causes too much stress, can result in illness, and can be dangerous.
+Reaching a higher core body temp (zone 5, the heat stress zone) is not beneficial and there is no additional training advantage to training hotter than needed.
+This can causes too much stress and fatigue, can result in illness, and can be dangerous.

 Also, do not heat train when…